BACKGROUND

 In the county, the largest employer is the Clay County Board of Education

 with 300 or so employed.
-Other major employers include: Fola Coal Co. with
+Other major employers include: Laurel Nursing

 COUNTY GOVT.

-A three member county commission governs the county.
-The voters elect
+A three member county commission trys to govern the county.
+The voters

-commissioners to a six year term of office.
-Annually, the members choose
+elect commissioners to a six year term of office.
+Annually, the members

-one of their members as president.
-The County Commission has the primary
+choose one of their members as president.
+The County Commission has the

-budgetary and administrative responsibility for the operation of county
+primary budgetary and administrative responsibility for the operation of

 COMMUNICATIONS